TROPIC 08°N: Arts & Ecology Research Residency

 -

-Our program is thoughtfully balanced between guided and self-directed time, with approximately 50% of activities facilitated and immersive, and the rest dedicated to your independent research and creative process.
-Each edition is shaped by the season, location, and group dynamic—and we are continually evolving and refining our approach.
+The program typically balances guided and self-directed time, with approximately 50% of the schedule dedicated to programmed group activities, and the remaining time reserved for independent research and creative work.
+Each edition is shaped by the season, location, and the unique dynamics of the group.

 -